(Translate this site)

 The stand

 Roddy wasn't happy about the spectacular failure of his plans.
-Still worse, it'd happened in view of lots of witnesses: his own minions, as well as other recruits from our hometown.
+Still worse, the debacle had happened before lots of witnesses: his own minions, as well as other recruits from our hometown and beyond.

-Yeah, I was in no way considered a toughie in my hometown.
+Yeah, I was in no way considered a tough guy in my hometown.
 I may have had a nifty trick ride, but that was about it.
-I had no gang I ruled over, no drug trade, no car theft ring.
-No money, and no powerful connections personally in local politics or law enforcement.
-I was a lightweight in a fist-fight too, with no natural talent at all, and zero formal training.
-I was basically a nobody who sometimes annoyed the real power brokers in those parts.
+I had no gang I ruled over; no drug trade; no car theft ring; no special fight training or skills; no impressive pseudo-military arsenal.
+No money, and no powerful connections in local politics or law enforcement by which to smite someone.
+I was basically a nobody, compared to the real power brokers in those parts.

 So Roddy just had to try one last move on me.